saweekmusic/Organizing-TG-channel-with-AI/README.md

 # SLife AI in Telegram
-ORGANISING ALL THE MESSAGES BY TAGS USING AI

 ## Introduction
 This is my step-by-step expiriment on how I have integrated AI into my everyday life.